 Colorado state law requires a review and revision of the Colorado Academic Standards every six years with the first review to be completed by July 2018.
 Stronger alignment of learning expectations within and across grades had been the primary focus of the review and revision process.
 This includes additions, deletions, revisions and reorganizations of the standards.
-Listed below is a summary of the substantive revisions of the Visual Arts Standards.
+Listed below is a summary of the substantive revisions of the Mathematics Standards.

 Notable Changes to All Content Area Standards:

 The review committees changed the structure of the standards across all content areas as follows:

 - Changed the Prepared Graduate Competencies section of the standards document to Prepared Graduate Statements to reduce confusion with competency-based learning systems of instruction and assessment practices.

 - Changed 21st Century Skills and Readiness Competencies to Academic Context and Connections.
 The sections within the Academic Context and Connections continue to focus on essential skills and relevant connections to the Grade Level Expectations.